dmbarbour/wikilon/docs/ABCRT.md

 *Note:* This process function parallelism concept is, at least in theory, extremely scalable.
 Processes can use their own heaps and GC.
 Processes may be moved transparently to remote physical machines.
 Queues of messages enable flexible batch processing.
 Promise pipelining can be leveraged for flexible communication relationships.
 Communication patterns can be recognized - i.e. if we know or anticipate a value from process A will be read by process D, we can send it from A to D.

-#### Lazy Computation? (not yet)
+#### Lazy Computation?

-Laziness with Wikilon Runtime is troublesome.
-It's easy to implement 'local' laziness with paired annotations.
-The troublesome bit is how laziness should interact with cache, stowage, parallelism, etc..
-One option is to effectively treat lazy computations as *linear*.
-This would limit the damage from copying lazy values.
-Shared dependencies at the dictionary level could still replicate a lazy computation.
+The concept of 'lazy' computations seems rather troublesome.
+The issue is: how shall laziness interact with persistence, parallelism, distribution, substructural types, caching, termination, etc.?
+I haven't found an approach I find fully satisfactory.

+A simplistic laziness option that I'm considering is this:

+* a block may be marked lazy by annotation, `{&lazy}`
+* when applied, that block returns a lazy future value
+* lazy futures may be synchronized by `{&join}`
+* lazy future is effectively a special case asynch value

+The main benefit I gain from this form of explicit laziness (relative to explicitly carting around a `(value, block)` pair) - is the opacity of the value, potential to optimize (to partially or wholly evaluate).
+Additionally, laziness as a future can be lifted easily to a one-off parallel computation, e.g. by a `{&par}` annotation.

-For now, I'll table the issue.
-Laziness is not critical for performance or scalability.
-It might prove favorable to model laziness explicitly in terms of command sequences, streams, continuation passing style, or other *semantically* incremental computation.
+Explicit laziness does hinder some things, such as treating simple lists as streams.
+But this isn't a big problem.
+I don't really want to encourage too much use of laziness.
+It might prove favorable to model incremental computation explicitly in terms of command sequences, streams, continuation passing style, etc. than to use laziness in most cases.
+Laziness is not essential for performance or scalability.

 ### Arrays or Compact Lists